cahilld/stream3djangoproject/README.md

 User Experience (UX):
 Each user will have the functionality brought by the implementation of the Dragula library to allow users to drag a new item/task into their WIP bin.
 Minimal styling design that is easy to read.

+Technologies used:
-Technologies used - Django, Bootstrap, Pencil, Dragula JS
+Django, Bootstrap, Pencil, Dragula JS

 Deployment method
 Testing - Register, Log In, Log Out, Create To Do Items,